Sunday, 20 October 2024

 A Golden Oriole at Aith in Shetland 3rd October 2024

-A report of a Rosy Starling associating with its commoner cousins in a berry hedge at Aith and then in surrounding fields yesterday, found us heading northwards once more this morning.
-It was another sunny day but the strong wind made it feel a bit raw.
+A report of a Rosy Starling yesterday, associating with its commoner cousins in a berry hedge at Aith and subsequently in surrounding fields, found us heading northwards once more this morning.
+It was another sunny day but the strong wind made it feel a wee bit raw.

-An additional incentive to catch up with this bird, if one were needed, was the fact we had dipped one, possibly this very same bird, by ten minutes yesterday in a conifer plantation at the Loch of Brouster, near Walls, the bird having flown off strongly to the east just ten minutes before we got to the plantation.
+An additional incentive to catch up with this bird, if one were needed, was the fact we had dipped one, possibly this very same individual, yesterday in a conifer plantation at the Loch of Brouster, near Walls, the bird having flown off strongly to the east just ten minutes before we got to the plantation.

 There was no sign of the bird at Aith when we arrived so we split up to cover those parts of Aith that looked to have suitable trees.
 I met another birder who told me that about thirty minutes ago he had seen it fly from the garden of a house with large sycamores that was just down the road from the Charity Shop and it looked to have landed in a row of willows near to the local school a few hundred metres away.
 I wandered over to the willows but there was no sign of the oriole or even the Rosy Starling for that matter.